Are reusable grocery bags good or bad for the environment?

 There is a wide range of reusable bags available today; some are better for the environment than others due to the materials used, manufacturing processes and end-of-life disposal.

 All bags - including those sold as ‘eco-friendly’ - have some environmental impact.
-Reusable bags are generally stronger and heavier, so they use more resources in their manufacture and distribution, resulting in a larger environmental footprint.
+Reusable bags are generally stronger and heavier.
+It takes more resources to make them, resulting in a larger environmental footprint.

 Natural fabric bags

-Hemp and jute (also called hessian or burlap) need less pesticide and fertilizer than cotton, but still use lots of water in cultivation.
+Hemp and jute (also called hessian or burlap) need less pesticide and fertilizer than cotton, but still use a significant amount of water in cultivation.

 Plastic reusable bags